Service-Disabled Veteran-Owned Small Business Programs

 For service-disabled veterans of the U.S. military, the two service-disabled veteran-owned small business programs–one run by the U.S. Department of Veterans Affairs, the other by the U.S. Small Business Administration–can provide important set-aside, sole source, and subcontracting opportunities.

 Unfortunately, the SDVOSB programs also involve complex and confusing requirements.
-If your company needs an SDVOSB attorney, Koprince Law LLC can help you make sense of the regulations, as well as avoid adverse eligibility protests and other pitfalls.
+If your company needs an SDVOSB attorney, Koprince McCall Pottroff LLC can help you make sense of the regulations, as well as avoid adverse eligibility protests and other pitfalls.

 VA CVE SDVOSB Verification